i-doit/checkmk-web-api-client-php/README.md

 ## About

-[Check_MK](https://mathias-kettner.de/check_mk.html) is a software application for network monitoring.
+[Checkmk](https://checkmk.com/) is a software application for network monitoring.
 The community edition ("raw") is licensed under the GPLv2.

-This client communicates with Check_MK over its Web API.
+This client communicates with Checkmk over its Web API.
 It provides a simple, but powerful abstraction layer for written in PHP.
 Feel free to use it as a library in your own projects.

 ## Requirements

 Meet these simple requirements before using the client:

--   One or more Check_MK sites, version 1.4 or higher (most calls work since 1.5)
+-   One or more Checkmk sites, version 1.4 or higher (most calls work since 1.5)
 -   PHP, version 7.1 or higher (7.0 still works but is deprecated; 7.3 is recommended)
 -   PHP modules `curl`, `date`, `json`, `openssl`, `spl` and `zlib`